shyamsg/popgen19/README.md

 Go into this folder, copy over a packed version of the data that we will be analyzing today and unpack it.
 You can do this by typing:
 ```
 cd gwasEx
-cp /home/ida/popgen19/practical2data.tar.gz .
-tar -xf practical2data.tar.gz
+ln -s /home/ida//teaching/gab19/data .
 ```
 List the content of the folder to see what files appeared:
 ```
 ls
 ```
-Your folder gwasEx should now contain a subfolder called data, containing the all files you will use in this exercise.
+Your folder gwasEx should now contain a (linked) subfolder called data, containing the all files you will use in this exercise.

 Some of the files are data files, but note that the folder also contain a file called "plink.plot.R"", which contain R code for plotting your results.